 Make no mistake, if I live a moral life by the world’s definition but do not humble before God by confessing I am not moral by his standard4, I am worthy of eternal punishment according to the Bible.
 If I never relationally enter into his kingdom to give Him all honor and glory for all that is good, I am worthy eternal punishment according to the Bible.

 Here is what I mean: If there is a God who created you and gave you life and strongly desires a relationship with you in spite of you being sinful by his standards and you say, “Nope, I’m good.
 I got it on my own,” then that is about as terrible an insult as you can throw at him.
 Reading Ezekiel 16 gives a graphic allegory of why God sees it that way.
 As a result, human pride–defined in the Bible as living life without giving God the glory in covenant relationship—is listed over and over as something that God hates.
 And it is at times listed right beside things like the murder of innocents (Proverbs 6:16-19).

 I hasten to add that I am adamant about saying Hell makes rational sense to me.
-It does not make emotional sense and I’m not sure it ever will.
+Because it does not make emotional sense and I’m not sure it ever will.
 It causes me to be nauseous often when I think about it.
-It wages war on my emotions any time I preach it and no topic in the world makes me more uncomfortable.
+And it wages war on my emotions any time I preach it.
+No topic in the world makes me more uncomfortable.
 But if it is what the Bible teaches, I have to man up and deal with it.